pswilde/Pleroma-Podman/README.md

 ```sh
 ./podman-run.sh gen-keypair
 ```
-Which does sets up the containers again and runs the following:
+Which sets up the containers again and runs the following:
 ```
 >You don't need to do this<
 podman exec pleroma-web mix web_push.gen.keypair
 >You don't need to do that<
 ```
+Put the output in your secret.exs (may not be necessary due to DB migration of config, but I've left it here for clarity again)

 You will need to build the image again, to pick up your updated `secret.exs` file:
 Once again, `podman-run.sh` has a parameter for it: